-In fact, simplicial ∞ -groupoids had already been developed in a 1957 paper by Kan [45]; these are now called 'Kan complexes'.
-In this framework $\Pi{\infty}(X)$ is indeed a complete invariant of the homotopy type of any nice space X. So, the real problem is to define ∞ -categories in the simplicial and other approaches, and then define ∞ -groupoids as special cases of these, and prove their relation to homotopy theory.
+In fact, simplicial weak ∞ -groupoids had already been developed in a 1957 paper by Kan [44]; these are now called 'Kan complexes'.
+In this framework $\Pi{\infty}(X)$ is indeed a complete invariant of the homotopy type of any nice space X. So, the real challenge is to define weak ∞ -categories in the simplicial and other approaches, and then define weak ∞ -groupoids as special cases of these, and prove their relation to homotopy theory.

 Great progress towards fulfilling Grothendieck's dream has been made in recent years.
 We cannot possibly do justice to the enormous body of work involved, so we simply offer a quick thumbnail sketch.
-Starting around 1977, Street began developing a simplicial approach to ∞-categories [46, 47] based on ideas from the physicist Roberts [48].
-Thanks in large part to the recently published work of Verity, this approach has begun to really take off [49, 50, 51].
+Starting around 1977, Street began developing a simplicial approach to ∞ -categories [45, 46] based on ideas from the physicist Roberts [47].
+Thanks in large part to the recently published work of Verity, this approach has begun to really take off [48, 49, 50].

-In 1995, Baez and Dolan initiated another approach to n-categories, the 'opetopic' approach [52]:
+In 1995, Baez and Dolan initiated another approach to weak n-categories, the 'opetopic' approach [51]: